Position

 • Install, repair, and maintain plumbing systems in residential and commercial properties.

-• Read and interpret blueprints, schematics, and technical manuals.
+• Read and interpret blueprints, technical drawings, and specifications to determine work methods and procedures.

 Qualifications

-• Valid plumbing license or certification required.
+• Valid plumbing license or certification as required by state or local regulations.

 Is becoming a Plumbing Technician a good career path?